 Framing is not primarily about politics or political messaging or communication.
 It is far more fundamental than that: frames are the mental structures that allow human beings to understand reality – and sometimes to create what we take to be reality.
 But frames do have an enormous bearing on politics […] – they structure our ideas and concepts, they shape the way we reason […] For the most part, our use of frames is unconscious and automatic.
 [George Lakoff; Thinking Points, Ch3]

 Who are we?

-News Frames is written by Brian Dean, creator of Media Hell, NSPCO & Anxiety Culture (which was praised by the Guardian as “A witty, alternative look at the working character of contemporary society”, and was featured on the Channel 4 TV show, Frontal).
+News Frames is written by Brian Dean, creator of Media Hell, NSPCO & Anxiety Culture (which was praised by the Guardian as “A witty, alternative look at the working character of contemporary society”, and featured on both Channel 4 and BBC).

 Brian has written regular columns for the Guardian newspaper, The Idler and Sleaze magazine – and has appeared in the Independent, Big Issue, Alternative Press Review, etc. He is author of, and contributor to, a number of books, including Lazy Person’s Guide to Framing: Decoding the News Media (Futura, 2014) and Point Taken: A Brief Thematic Reader (Ed: Elizabeth Penfield, Longman, 2003 ).

-Bio: honours degree in architecture from Bristol University; worked as an IT systems developer, logical data analyst and business analyst in several large companies, and, more recently, as a linguistics study researcher, independent writer and counterculture magazine editor.
+Bio: honours degree in architecture from Bristol University; worked as a systems designer/developer, logical data analyst and business analyst in several large companies, and, more recently, as a linguistics study researcher, independent writer and counterculture magazine editor.